TheTechTribe/the-tribal-plugin/README.txt

 2. This is the second screen shot

 == Changelog ==

+= 0.11.0 =
+* Improve status notification.
+* Seperate API Key to its own tab.
+* Remove extra carriage return in the content.

 = 0.10.0 =
 * Fix inline image in the content, wherein the path is not changed according to the wordpress media settings.